bustroker/Bustroker.AzureAppConfiguration/readme.md

 }
 ```

+- **NOTE: it's important to use IOptionsSnapshot, and not IOptions (wouldn't refresh anyway unless restarted the application), nor IOptionsMonitor (could change the values in the middle of a request potentially leading to weird results).**

 ### To refresh configuration with new values in AzureAppConfig service, inject IAzureAppConfigurationRefresher into a Controller
 ```
 // RefreshAzAppConfigurationController